TechnoDann/PPC-board-2.0/README.md

 is required to enable full-text search.

 Please copy `config/database.yml.example` to `config/database.yml` and
 customize it to fit your local database setup.
+Please do the same for `config/mailers.yml.example`.

 Licensing
 ---------